 When I wear it as I sometimes do, I put it on with my own wedding ring.
 It has become for me a both a celebration of the past as well as a hope for the future—that my husband and I will be blessed to spend another twenty-six years together and exchange gifts that mark our own half-century of commitment.

 Another ring in the bag is my grandmother’s wedding ring, cut from her swollen, aged fingers, platinum and paper thin from the wearing of nearly 70 years, most of which she spent with my grandfather.
 In it I see them together, imagine them as young people—both born at the end of the 19th century—when the ring was bestowed.
 They were only a year older than my son is now.
-My grandmother, one of seven children, had enjoyed herself as a bit of a flapper (as much as one could be in rural New Hampshire) until she met my ever-so-serious grandfather—one of the eldest of nine children and the only to leave the Boston nest in order to pursue his law degree at Georgetown University.
+My grandmother, one of nine children, had enjoyed herself as a bit of a flapper (as much as one could be in rural New Hampshire) until she met my ever-so-serious grandfather—one of the eldest of nine children and the only to leave the Boston nest in order to pursue his law degree at Georgetown University.
 He took his new wife with him.
 I see them in their apartment, in the enormous blue Pontiac they drove, in the grocery store, on annual vacations in Ocean City, Maryland where they never donned bathing suits to swim, and in Maine visiting family.
 I see Gammie’s hands on mine as she taught me how to wash dishes, having pulled out a stool so I could reach the sink.
 I see her at Blessed Sacrament Church, head bent so her mantilla obscured her face, and hands clasped in prayer.
 I see her gnarled hands holding mine as she sat in her wheelchair greeting me and saying goodbye at the nursing home run by the Little Sisters of the Poor.

 I don’t wear this ring, but I like to hold it.
 My grandparents spent more than fifty years in a happy marriage until Grandpa died when I was twelve, and Gammie spent the rest of her life grieving the loss of him.
 I keep her ring, along with my grandfather’s fraternity pin, so I can remind myself of them in visceral way, a way that photographs can’t quite create.
 Like the magic rings, their stories are linked to my story through the ring and through my memories them and of my younger selves.